kaaengine/kaa/docs/tutorial/part01.rst

 Part 1: Engine and window
 =========================

-The tutorial assumes you have installed kaaengine and have python 3.6.1 or newer.
+The tutorial assumes you have installed kaaengine==0.3 and have python 3.6.1 or newer.

 By the end of this tutorial you will code a complete game: a top-down shooter with animations, physics, sounds, basic AI, HUD display and multiple scenes.
 You will be surprised how easy and intuitive it is with kaa engine.
-Parts 1 and 2 are explaining basic concepts of the engine (you shouldn't skip them, even if you're an experienced developer).
+Parts 1 and 2 are explaining basic concepts of the engine - you shouldn't skip them, even if you're an experienced developer.
 The actual game development starts in Part 3.

 We encourage you to make experiments on your own during the tutorial.
 Each part ends with a complete code listing, so if you get lost in the process, you're safe: just grab the code and move on to the next part.